 Transportation is all about movement.
 Learn to photograph moving subjects and practice as much as possible.
 Use a very short exposure (a fast shutter speed) to avoid blurring.
 Also, use a small ISO and a short focal length lens.
 As always, rules are made to be broken.
 For artistic purposes, you are allowed to have blurred subjects.
 It’s a form of expressing speed.
 Another technique for having a sharp subject, but the blurred background, is panning.
 Panning means following the subject with the camera while taking the picture.
 It usually requires a tripod for alignment and stabilization.

 Wide Angles versus Details

-Every photographer decides for oneself if the composition needs a wide angle or a narrow one.
-Transportation is a vast theme and can be interpreted in various way.
+Every photographer decides for oneself if the composition needs a wide-angle or a narrow one.
+Transportation is a vast theme and can be interpreted in various ways.
 Sometimes a logo is more efficient than an entire parking area.
-Usually the best advice is to photograph a subject using different perspectives and lenses.
+Usually, the best advice is to photograph a subject using different perspectives and lenses.
 Take general pictures as well as details.
 Put your subject in context, but also concentrate on a small feature that makes a difference.
 You may want to use black and white photographs or enhance the colors with filters.
 You may want to include people or merchandise to show us the aim of that image.
-Or you may simply want to show the power of a technological discovery.
+Or you may simply want to show the power of technological discovery.

 Photographing transportation is a way of studying people’s life.
 It has a major social component and for that matter, it requires storytelling skills.
 It is also challenging from a technical point of view, because it means photographing moving items, in natural light, and uncertain conditions.
 But photographing transportation brings you close to what being a photographer means: to care.
 If you don’t care about the subject you photograph there are small changes of delivering a good image.
 Your personality as a photographer should always precede your portfolio.